SAFEGUARDING

 Norfolk County Council Children’s Services 0344 800 8020

-Norfolk Snowsports Club Welfare Officers: Leah Fogg and Cat Wood moc.stropswonsklofronnull@reciffoeraflew
+Norfolk Snowsports Club Welfare Officer: Cat Wood, David Rich or Kerry Rich moc.stropswonsklofronnull@reciffoeraflew

 Snowsports England Safeguarding Lead: Mark Vaughan ku.gro.dnalgnestropswonsnull@eraflew